dpmerrell/pynbs-singularity/README.md

 ## Licensing and attributions

-The code in this repository is distributed under an MIT license (c) David Merrell 2021.
+The code in this repository is distributed under an MIT license (c) 2021 David Merrell.

-[pyNBS](https://github.com/idekerlab/pyNBS) is distributed under an MIT license (c) Justin Huang 2018.
+[pyNBS](https://github.com/idekerlab/pyNBS) is distributed under an MIT license (c) 2018 Justin Huang.

-The script `run_pyNBS.py` in this repository is modified from the original.
+The script `run_pyNBS.py` in this repository is modified from the original (c) 2018 Justin Huang.